github/docs/content/discussions/collaborating-with-your-community-using-discussions/about-discussions.md

 ## Sharing feedback

 You can share your feedback about {% data variables.product.prodname_discussions %} with {% data variables.product.company_short %}.
-To join the conversation, see [`github/feedback`](https://github.com/github/feedback/discussions?discussions_q=category%3A%22Discussions+Feedback%22).
+To join the conversation, see [GitHub Community discussions](https://github.com/github-community/community/discussions/categories/discussions).

 ## Further reading